Stop the War Coalition: Formation and leading members

-The Iraq war and the war on terror (2003–2010)
+Iraq War and War on Terror (2003–2010)

-Build up to the Iraq War
+Buildup to the Iraq invasion

 The largest demonstration organised by the Coalition was the mass protest on 15 February 2003 in London against the imminent invasion of Iraq.
-It is claimed to have been the largest ever such event in the UK with estimates of attendance ranging between 750,000 and 2,000,000 people.
+It is said to have been the largest ever such event in the UK with estimates of attendance ranging between 750,000 and 2,000,000 people.
 The march was begun by police earlier than planned because of the number of people who had arrived at the two starting points.
 Speakers at the rally in Hyde Park included Tony Benn, Jesse Jackson, Charles Kennedy, Ken Livingstone, Mo Mowlam and Harold Pinter.
 StWC had forecast at the end of January that about 500,000 protesters would be on the march.

 As the military build-up continued, StWC urged its local groups and supporters to organise actions on the day the invasion of Iraq began.
-As this date was then unknown, it was dubbed "Day X", which eventually fall on 20 March 2003.
+As this date was then unknown, it was dubbed "Day X", which eventually fell on 20 March 2003.
 Despite having very little time to put plans into action, events took place up and down the country: in London there was a large protest in Parliament Square; in Nottingham traffic outside an army recruitment centre was blocked for a while; and large numbers of school students walked out of lessons.

 Following the beginning of the war and the events of Day X, the Coalition organised another national demonstration on the next Saturday, 22 March.
-While the turnout for this march did not match the demonstration of 15 February – Stop the War claimed up to 500,000, whilst fellow organisers CND claimed between 200,000 and 300,000 – it was noted that this was the largest anti-war demonstration held during wartime and had been organised with but a week's notice.
+The turnout for this march did not match the demonstration of 15 February.
+Stop the War said up to 500,000 attended and fellow organisers CND said between 200,000 and 300,000 attended.
+It was the largest anti-war demonstration held during wartime and had been organised with only a week's notice.

 According to journalist James Bloodworth, in early 2003 Stop the War released a statement signed by officers of the Coalition appearing to support the Iraqi insurgency, recognising "the legitimacy of the struggle of Iraqis, by whatever means they find necessary, to secure such ends", which led to the resignation of former ASLEF union leader Mick Rix from the StWC executive, saying: "If you think I am going to sit back and agree with beheadings, kidnappings, torture and brutality, and outright terrorization of ordinary Iraqis and others, then you can forget it."
 An Early Day Motion was proposed by Labour MPs including Harry Barnes condemning their position and asking the group to "reassure the public that they have not lost their moral bearings."